 Most post offices in the Netherlands are open Mondays to Fridays (9am - 5pm).
 You can purchase boxes, wrapping paper, tape and pens in most post offices, but you are generally expected to have the parcel ready to be sent.

-Dutch post boxes are usually red or orange, with two separate slots.
-The right slot is for letters being sent to nearby zip codes, and the left one is for mail to further destinations.
+Dutch post boxes are usually red or orange with two separate slots.
+The right slot is for letters being sent to nearby zip codes and the left one is for mail to further destinations.
 Post boxes are generally emptied every weekday at 5pm, except for holidays.
 If you post a letter before this time, your letter should be delivered some time the next day, if sent to an address within the Netherlands.
 Letters sent on Saturday, Sunday or Monday are delivered on Tuesday.
-Find the nearest post box.

 Dutch postage stamps often have a number, rather than their worth printed on them.
 Here’s what the numbers mean: